aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/directory-and-folder-compression/decompress-folder/_index.md

 ---
-title: Compress Directory to Zip & Decompress – Aspose.Zip for .NET
+title: How to Zip Folder – Compress Directory with Aspose.Zip
 linktitle: Decompressing a Folder
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to compress directory to zip and extract zip to directory using Aspose.Zip for .NET – a complete guide to zip compression .net and create zip archive .net.
+description: Learn how to zip folder in .NET by compressing a directory to zip and extracting it back.
+This guide shows how to zip folder using Aspose.Zip for .NET.
 weight: 11
 url: /net/directory-and-folder-compression/decompress-folder/
-date: 2025-12-01
+date: 2026-02-07
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Compress Directory to Zip & Decompress – Aspose.Zip for .NET
+# How to Zip Folder – Compress Directory with Aspose.Zip for .NET

-If you need to **compress directory to zip** and then extract that archive in a .NET application, you’ve come to the right place.
-In this tutorial we’ll walk through the entire workflow—starting with creating a zip archive, then showing you a clean, step‑by‑step unzip using Aspose.Zip for .NET.
-By the end you’ll have a reusable pattern for zip compression .NET projects and a solid understanding of how to unzip .NET style.
+If you’re looking for a clear, **how to zip folder** solution in a .NET application, you’ve landed in the right spot.
+In this tutorial we’ll walk through the entire workflow—first we’ll **compress directory to zip**, then we’ll show you the exact steps to **extract zip to directory** (a.k.a. how to unzip folder).
+By the end you’ll have a reusable, programmatic pattern for zip folder operations that works across .NET Framework, .NET Core, and .NET 5/6+.

 ## Quick Answers
 - **What does “compress directory to zip” mean?** It means turning the contents of a folder into a single .zip file.